FlawlessPT/yellow-project/README.md

 # Supabase configs

-TODO: explain here process to integrate with supabase using configs.example.ts
+TODO: explain here process to integrate with supabase using supabase.configs.example.ts at RNMobileApp/lib

 # Database